Skip to content

 Blockers and Concerns:

-@ecstatic-morse ecstatic-morse added C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-A-const-eval Area: Constant evaluation (MIR interpretation) labels Jun 11, 2020
+@ecstatic-morse ecstatic-morse added C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC A-const-eval Area: Constant evaluation, covers all const contexts (static, const fn, ...) labels Jun 11, 2020

 @jonas-schievink jonas-schievink added the T-lang Relevant to the language team, which will review and decide on the PR/issue. label Jun 11, 2020